Active Learning with Label Comparisons: Passive learning

-Note that in the latter setting, the learner receives strictly more information about every example: the argmax can always be inferred from the total order on the classes.
+Note that in the latter setting, the learner receives strictly more information about every example than in the argmax supervision setting.
+Namely, the argmax can always be inferred from the total order on the classes.
 We will therefore consider label-comparisons as helpful in this setup if knowing all comparisons results in improvement to the sample complexity.
-Our first result is negative: in general, label-comparisons may not be helpful in the passive regime.
+Our first result is negative: in general, label-comparisons may not be helpful in the passive regime. \amirg{need to complement the below with an upper bound on the argmax setting.
+Otherwise it looks possible that this is a loose lower bound for the argmax and there is a gap.}\amirg{also we should probably say that the lower bound trivially applies to the argmax}

 \begin{theorem} Any algorithm that PAC learns $\H_{\linear}^{k,2}$ must use $m_{\H}(\epsilon,k)\in\Omega(k/\epsilon)$ samples, irrespective of whether it has access to argmax or label-comparison supervision. \end{theorem} \begin{proof} For regular PAC learning (with argmax supervision), the standard approach for lower bounding the sample complexity is to lower bound the Natarajan dimension \citep{natarajan1989learning}.
 To extend this result to the setting of Definition \ref{def:passive_comparisons}, we employ a suitable variant of the dimension introduced in \cite{daniely2014optimal}.
 Following \cite{brukhim2022characterization}, we refer to it as the Daniely-Shwartz dimension.
 It provides a tighter lower bound on the sample complexity, and it is also easier to adapt to our label comparison setting.